kingdeorayom/serking.dev/src/assets/markdown/works/react-portfolio.md

 <span className="page__content">
 I was using the traditional HTML and CSS (with Bootstrap) for my portfolio site.
 This was fine, but I didn't like having to deal with the staticity of the site every time I will add new data to it.
 Everything is hardcoded and I was getting frustrated every time I make changes to the site.

-Most of the design and the concept are borrowed from the portfolio site of Catnose, a software developer, designer and maker based in Japan.

 As a way to study, I also incorporated in this portfolio the use of markdowns, such as the one I used writing this note and the use of JSON for dynamicity.

 I'm planning on recreating this portfolio website using Next.js once I get the hang of React.